Brian Anderson Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 18th in MLB.
+- The Angels pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels have the 13th-ranked team ERA across all league pitching staffs (4.04).
+- The Angels have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.

-- The lefty last appeared on Sunday against the Kansas City Royals, when he went 5 2/3 innings, allowing two earned runs while giving up seven hits.
+- The lefty last pitched on Tuesday against the Oakland Athletics, when he went five innings, allowing seven earned runs while giving up eight hits.

-- The 23-year-old has an ERA of 4.15, with 10.4 strikeouts per nine innings, in four games this season.
-Opponents are hitting .262 against him.
+- The 25-year-old has an ERA of 10.26, with 6.5 strikeouts per nine innings, in four games this season.
+Opponents are hitting .382 against him.

 © 2023 Data Skrive.
 All rights reserved.